scikit-learn-contrib/hdbscan/docs/soft_clustering_explanation.rst

 of an outlier the point is relative to each cluster -- using something akin to the outlier scores from GLOSH.
-The advantage of this approach is that it handles odd shaped clusters (even toroidal clusters) far better since it will explciitly follow the manifolds of the clusters.
+The advantage of this approach is that it handles odd shaped clusters (even toroidal clusters) far better since it will explicitly follow the manifolds of the clusters.
 The down side of the outlier approach is that many points will all be equally "outlying", particularly noise points.
 Our goal is to fuse these two ideas.